 If you rely on insulin to manage your blood glucose levels, leaving the house without it puts you at increased risk.
 You never know if your “quick trip” might turn into something longer because of something even as simple as a flat-tire, a snow storm, or a sick child.
 Meeting a friend for a walk could easily turn into a walk and a quick lunch!
 Take your insulin with you -- wherever you go!

-Remember, insulin needs to be kept at room temperature -- not too hot and not too cold -- which means you shouldn’t leave it in the sun or in your car during colder winter months and hot summer months.
+Remember, once opened, insulin needs to be kept at room temperature -- not too hot and not too cold -- which means you shouldn’t leave it in the sun or in your car during colder winter months and hot summer months.
 Keep it with you!

 Glucose Meter & Test Strips